Pylons/pyramid/docs/narr/introduction.rst

 new developers up to speed.
 It's our goal that nothing remain undocumented about :mod:`repoze.bfg`.

-*Speed*: :mod:`repoze.bfg` is meant to be fast, capable of serving on the order of 100-1000 requests per second on today's commodity hardware for views that do "real work" given proper application implementation.
-The *hardware is cheap* mantra has its limits when you're responsible for managing a great many machines: the fewer you need, the less pain you'll have.
+*Speed*: :mod:`repoze.bfg` is faster than many other popular Python web frameworks for common tasks such as templating and simple response generation.
+The "hardware is cheap" mantra has its limits when you're responsible for managing a great many machines: the fewer you need, the less pain you'll have.

 It's Tested
 -----------